wormhole-foundation/wormhole/design/0001_generic_message_passing.md

 	// Tracked per (EmitterChain, EmitterAddress) tuple.
 	Sequence uint64 // <-- NEW

+    // Level of consistency requested by the emitter.
+    //
+    // The semantic meaning of this field is specific to the target
+    // chain (like a commitment level on Solana, number of
+    // confirmations on Ethereum, or no meaning with instant finality).
+    ConsistencyLevel uint8 // <-- NEW

 	// Payload of the message.
 	Payload []byte // <-- NEW
 }